decibel-threshold-event-displayer/decibel-threshold-event-displayer/doc/FAQ.md

 ## Does the application have to be a client/server where the server is hosted centrally by us or should it be self-contained self-hostable?

 ## "The project report [...] must contain this project description as a quotation." => where in the provided document structure does this fall?
+According to the mail in the appendix of the document, along with the declaration of authorship.

 ## "doc-Verzeichnis: README.TXT" => is MD also allowed?